White House orders 2 former aides to defy House subpoenas

 In the letter regarding Lewandowski, Cipollone wrote that his conversations with Trump “are protected from disclosure by long-settled principles protecting executive branch confidentiality interests.”

+Lewandowski never delivered the message but asked Dearborn — a former Sessions aide — to do it.
+Dearborn said he was uncomfortable with the request and also declined to deliver it, according to the report.

+Porter, a former staff secretary in the White House, took frequent notes during his time there that were detailed throughout the report.
+He resigned last year after public allegations of domestic violence by his two ex-wives.

-Associated Press writers Eric Tucker and Zeke Miller contributed to this report.
+Associated Press writers Eric Tucker, Jill Colvin and Zeke Miller contributed to this report.